Tombek/animate.scss/README.md

 `$selector` represent the selector on wich apply the animation.
 It can be #id, .class or even %extend in Sass.

 `$animation` represent string use in CSS3 animation property value, without animation-name property. (example: "1000ms ease 0ms 1 normal both").
 Here's [some](http://www.w3schools.com/cssref/css3_pr_animation.asp) [doc](https://developer.mozilla.org/en-US/docs/Web/CSS/animation).
+You can also use the default animate.css value using the string "default".

 `$parameter` represent parameters of the given animation.
 See wiki for a list of parameters for each animation of animate.css.